Digging Deeper

 }

-All the available methods are: generateDocumentationDetailOperation, generateDocumentationSearchOperation, generateDocumentationMutateOperation, generateDocumentationActionsOperation, generateDocumentationDestroyOperation, generateDocumentationRestoreOperation and generateDocumentationForceDeleteOperation.
+Available methods: generateDocumentationDetailOperation, generateDocumentationSearchOperation, generateDocumentationMutateOperation, generateDocumentationActionsOperation, generateDocumentationDestroyOperation, generateDocumentationRestoreOperation, generateDocumentationForceDeleteOperation.

 Add your own routes